kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 ### Diagrams

-Use the [Kadena visual library][2] to create diagrams with a consistent design language.
+Use the [Kadena visual library]() to create diagrams with a consistent design language.

 ### Product names and capitalization